richardswesterhof/WebEngineering19-20/README.md

 	+ Content-Type (="application/json" OR "text/csv")

+2. Note that every get request that returns a list of objects has two extra optional query parameters that are not specified in any request, instead they are specified here since they are the same for all of those requests.
+Those parameters look as follows:

+	+ pageSize (number)

+	This parameter specifies the amount of results that should be returned.
+If this parameter is left out or it is less or equal 0, it will default to 50.

+	+ pageRank (number)

+	This parameter specifies the page number of the results that should be returned.
+This is useful when the results are being displayed on different pages, and only page of data is needed at a time.
+Especially useful in combination with the pageSize parameter.

-2. Note that all requests should go to localhost:8080/**api** and that each specific part of a uri is relative to the section it belongs to.
-This means that in order to get the statistics of an artist with id = 1 and from 2019, the full uri would look like this:
+3. Note that all requests should go to localhost:8080/**api** and that each specific part of a uri mentioned in this document is relative to the section it belongs to.
+This means that in order to get the statistics of an artist with id = 1 and from 2019 for example, the full uri would look like this:

 	+ localhost:8080/api/artists/1/statistics?year=2019